-- Press any key to boot from installation media.
+- Press any key to boot from the installation media.

-- Select time zone, language, keyboard layout and click Next.
+- Select time zone, language, and keyboard layout, and click Next.

-- When you reach a screen that has Install Now button in the center, find a Repair your computer button in the bottom left corner.
+- When you reach a screen with the Install Now button in the center, find a Repair your computer button in the bottom left corner.
 Click it.

-- You will arrive on Startup Options screen.
+- You will arrive on the Startup Options screen.

 - Click Troubleshoot and then Advanced Options.